Table of Contents[Hide][Show]

 NERD NOTE: XOOM was acquired by NBC in May 1999 and combined with NBC’s other Internet ventures including Snap.com.
 XOOM was originally founded by Chris Kitze in September 1996.

-Mahir Cagri’s page was hilarious and you couldn’t help but email the link to your entire address book.
-After all, before the days of social media, your inbox was how things went viral.
+Mahir Cagri’s page was hilarious, and most early web users couldn’t help but email the link to their entire address book.
+After all, before the days of social media, your inbox was how things were shared.
 Word quickly spread about Mahir’s “I Kiss You” website.
-Much to everyone’s amazement, the page grew in popularity every day, attracting web traffic from all over the world.
+Much to Mahir’s amazement, the page grew in popularity every day, attracting web traffic from all over the world.

 Mahir’s “I Kiss You” Home Page Gets Mainstream Attention

 It didn’t take long for members of the mainstream media to take notice.
 Because Mahir was the first person to achieve global fame from a personal website, news organizations like The New York Times and Salon.com were quick to interview him.
 Mahir even made the Forbes Power 100 list in the year 2000.
 The resulting publicity only helped fuel his viral popularity and increase the global traffic to his website.

 And Mahir’s fame wasn’t just a flash in the pan either.
 In 2005, six years after he first published his home page, “I Kiss You” was ranked #2 on CNET’s list of Top 10 Web Fads.
 And in 2006, The site was also included in PC World‘s “The 25 Worst Websites” list.